 Our bespoke training packages are designed and priced with transparency so that you know exactly what you will receive and what you will pay for it up front.

 We deliver in-house training throughout the UK, working in a range of sectors.
 Our courses are designed to be participative, interactive and engaging; highlighting current thinking and best practice.
-All you need to do is provide a minimum of 6 learners and a suitable venue.
+All you need to do is provide a maximum of 20 learners and a suitable venue.

 Bespoke in-house training can be discussed and developed to suit any need relevant to advocacy.